 Yet when you actually arrive on campus, you might discover there are unusual terms and acronyms people use that sound like a foreign language.
 Some might seem confusing at first, especially since other students already know the terms.
 They’ll tell you about their R.A. and flex dollars, then talk about a new “work study” program.

 To help you figure out this unique language, here are the top terms to know and their definitions.
 Still have questions?
-Drop us an email.
+Send us an email.

 Minnesota offers a unique college enrollment option called PSEO — you may have heard the term already.
 It stands for Post-Secondary Enrollment Option and it’s fantastic.
 As a high school junior or senior, you can enroll as a full-time student for classes either on-campus or online.
 The tuition is totally free, and you can even participate in clubs and campus activities.